mergado/docs/_posts/2018-05-04-form-controls.md

 ## File upload

 There is some JavaScript code as part of MUIL, that makes this input stylable & behave correctly.
+It works automaticaly, so just file input in there and thats it.

 <div class="vertical-form">
 	<div class="input-group">